rollbar/docs/onboarding/php.md

 Within a few seconds of loading this page, the message and errors should appear in your Rollbar dashboard.

-Once you've verified you have the notifier library installed, your access token works, and you can connect to rollbar, the <a href="https://github.com/rollbar/rollbar-php" target="_blank" rel="noopener">rollbar-php</a>
-documentation can show you how to automatically report exceptions and log message to Rollbar.
+Once you've verified you have the notifier library installed, your access token works, and you can connect to rollbar, the <a href="https://github.com/rollbar/rollbar-php" target="_blank" rel="noopener">rollbar-php</a> documentation can show you how to automatically report exceptions and log message to Rollbar.

+## Manual Installation

+If you're not using Composer, then follow the instructions in the <a href="https://github.com/rollbar/rollbar-php" target="_blank" rel="noopener">rollbar-php docs on Github</a>.

+## Heroku Users

+Specific instructions for Heroku users can be found in the <a href="https://github.com/rollbar/rollbar-php" target="_blank" rel="noopener">rollbar-php docs on Github</a>.